 By: Amanda Frittz

-In my opinion, the reason why self-care is so crucial is that when we take time to pour into ourselves we can better pour into others.
+In my opinion, the reason why self-care is so crucial is because when we take the time to pour into ourselves we can better pour into others.

 Self-care really shouldn’t be all about us.
 It should be about preparing our hearts and minds to serve God and the people around us.
 The fact is, the majority of us have no problem serving our own needs – we struggle serving others.
 I know this is certainly the case in my own life.
 Personally, It’s insanely easy for me to focus on my needs while being blind to my husbands unless I’m intentional in seeking them out.